 Tihanyi landscape protection area

-As it is a Peninsula, the nearness to the banks of Balaton isn’t shocking, but it isn’t the only water that we can find in the area.
-The crater of a former volcane, which forms the base of the Peninsula, is where the Outer Lake formed, which in reality is a swampy depression.
+As it is a Peninsula, the nearness to the banks of Balaton isn’t shocking because it isn’t the only water that we can find in the area.
+The crater of a former volcano, which forms the base of the Peninsula, is where the Outer Lake formed, which in reality is a swampy depression.

 Enjoying the beach in Tihany

 Not far from the abbey is the Tihany Calvary, which was recently rebuilt after its demolition in 1960 and which commemorates Jesus’ sufferings.
-Besides this work at the Echo-hill it’s also worth to visit for the view from the hill.
+Besides this work at the Echo-hill, it’s also worth visiting for the view from the hill.

-The tihanyi skanzen provides a peek inside the city’s history, through its unique buildings to the everyday life of people of various occupations.
-At the restaurant we can try dishes prepared by traditional tools and methods, moreover we can stretch strudel here ourselves, which we can bake ready at the outdoor oven.
+The Tihany skanzen provides a peek inside the city’s history, through its unique buildings to the everyday life of people of various occupations.
+At the restaurant, we can try dishes prepared with traditional tools and methods, moreover, we can stretch strudel here ourselves, which we can bake ready at the outdoor oven.

-You may be right if you are wondering “is this all, really?”, I have bad news: no!
-Tihany never sleeps, the all year around festivals don’t let the mood calm down here.
+You may be right if you are wondering “is this all, really?”, I have bad news: NO!
+Tihany never sleeps; the all-year-round festivals don’t let the mood calm down here.

 In June, during the Tihanyi Pünkösdi Pálinka Piknik (Tihany Pentecost Pálinka Picnic) goat milk ISN’T the focal point.
 Hand-crafting activities, concerts, Pentecost programs interrupt the various pálinka tastings.

-We didn’t even sober up yet, and the yearly Levendula Fesztivál és Levendula Hetek (Lavender Festival and Lavender Weeks) are already here, where we can meet Tihany and all of its surroundings thanks to the various programs, tours and markets.
+I didn’t even sober up yet, and the yearly Levendula Fesztivál és Levendula Hetek (Lavender Festival and Lavender Weeks) are already here, where we can meet Tihany and all of its surroundings thanks to the various programs, tours, and markets.

 Not mentioning everything, there is also a beer festival, Echo-festival, Harvest Days, Garda Festival, gastronomy events and markets, and many other events until the end of December, and then it starts all over again.